Quantitative statistical properties of two-dimensional partially hyperbolic systems: Transfer operators

-\end{defn} Note that it is fairly easy to check that a function is not $x$-constant by looking at the periodic orbits.
-Hence, the condition that $\omega$ is not $x$-constant is considerably easier to check than \eqref{main assumption with N}.
+As already remarked, the condition that $\omega$ is not $x$-constant is much easier to check than \eqref{main assumption with N}.
 The following theorem is proven in section \ref{section:proof of thm check ass}. \begin{thm} There exists $\ve_*$ such that the map $F_\ve$ is a SVPH (see Definition \ref{def:SVPH}) for any $\ve\in(0,\ve_*)$.
-In addition, if $\omega$ is not $x$-constant, then there exists $\sigma_\star\in (0,1)$ such that the transfer operator $\cL_{F_\ve}$ is quasi compact on the spaces $\cB_{s,*}$, with spectral radius one and essential spectral radius bounded by $\sigma_\star$ for all $\ve\in(0,\ve_*)$. \end{thm} As already remarked this implies stringent informations on the SRB measures and their statistical properties (see Remark \ref{rem:decay}).\\ Theorem \ref{thm check assump of thm SVPH} is a consequence of Theorem \ref{Main Theorem 1}.
-However, in this case much more can be said about the spectrum (and the SRB measures). \\ Let $h_*(\cdot, \theta)$ be the unique invariant probability density of $f(\cdot, \theta)$ and consider the operator $P:L^1(\bT^2)\to L^1(\bT^2)$ defined by
+In addition, if $\omega$ is not $x$-constant, then there exists $\sigma_\star\in (0,1)$ such that the transfer operator $\cL_{F_\ve}$ is quasi compact on the spaces $\cB_{s,*}$, with spectral radius one and essential spectral radius bounded by $\sigma_\star$ for all $\ve\in(0,\ve_*)$. \end{thm} Consider the operator $P:L^1(\bT^2)\to L^1(\bT^2)$ defined by

-The following Theorem is proved in section \ref{sec:last}. \begin{thm} In the hypothesis of Theorem \ref{thm check assump of thm SVPH}, the eigenvectors of $\cL_{F_\ve}$ associated to the eigenvalue one are the physical and SRB measures of $F_\ve$.
-In addition, we have the decomposition $\cL_{F_\ve}=\Pi+Q$ where $\Pi Q=Q\Pi=0$, $\Pi$ is the finite rank projector on the eigenspace associated to the eigenvalues of modulus one, and $Q$ has spectral radius strictly smaller than one.
+The following Theorem is proved in section \ref{sec:last}. \begin{thm} In the hypothesis of Theorem \ref{thm check assump of thm SVPH}, we have the decomposition $\cL_{F_\ve}=\Pi+Q$ where $\Pi Q=Q\Pi=0$, $\Pi$ is the finite rank projector on the eigenspace associated to the eigenvalues of modulus one, and $Q$ has spectral radius strictly smaller than one.
 Moreover,

 Finally, for each $\tau>0$, let $h_\nu$, $\|h_\nu\|_{L^1}=1$, be an eigenfunction associated to the eigenvalue $\nu$ with $|\nu|\ge e^{-\ve^{\tau}}.$ Then, setting $\beta(\theta)= \int h_\nu(y,\theta)dy$, we have